 - Legal Advice: For legal aspects of ownership and structuring, consult with a legal professional.

 Understanding who owns your business is key to effectively managing and growing your enterprise.
 The choice of business structure is a critical decision that impacts legal liability, tax obligations, and day-to-day operations.
 As your business evolves, remain open to reassessing your structure to ensure it aligns with your changing needs.
-Always seek professional advice to navigate these decisions effectively.
+Always seek professional advice to navigate these decisions effectively and make sure that you understand that you own and control your business.